tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 Which is effectively composition<sup>[[2]](#notes)</sup> at the Object level.

 Also of interest is `FetchType.LAZY`.
 This should ensure that `Profile` is only read from the Database when needed.
 This does not always work as one may imagine.
 If the Parent is the Inverse side of a one-to-one relationship, the Child entity is fetched eagerly regardless of the `FetchType.LAZY` annotation.
 But since this is the 'owning side' and not the 'inverse side' we would expect it to work here as planned (which the tests demonstrate).
-You can contrast this with Variants B/C where lazy loading fails despite the attribute existing.
+You can contrast this with Variants B/C where lazy loading fails despite being marked `FetchType.LAZY`.

 Finally, it is worth noting, that `unique = true` is not optional here if we wish to ensure a one-to-one relationship.
 Preventing multiple `Profile` instances referencing the same `Customer` is not enforced by the object model alone.
 Without a database constraint, nothing stops duplicate relationships being persisted. `unique = true` adds a 'UNIQUE' identifier to the column in the DDL.
 You can see that here in the issued SQL: